 In 1932 James was also commissioned to make a replica of the famous 15th century Queen Mary Harp in the National Museums Scotland.
 James’ copy is now on display in Urquhart Castle. it was his son, Henry, however, who was to become renowned for his harps.

 Henry was born in Wakefield in 1879, and moved with the family to Glasgow in 1893.
-Henry was sent to Germany to learn violin making before returning to his father’s workshop.
+Henry was sent to Markneukirchen, Germany to learn violin making before returning to his father’s workshop in 1899 to become principle scroll carver.
 He was never, to my knowledge, a Strathbungo resident and in 1905 was living in Stepps.
 In 1932 Mrs Duncan MacLeod, of the newly formed Clarsach Society, persuaded Henry to start making clarsachs (celtic harps), as the instrument was at risk of disappearing from Scottish tradition.
 The music had never been written down by the harpists, and was thought lost during the suppression of Scottish culture after the Jacobite uprisings.
 He wasn’t keen initially but went on to become known not only for restoring the clarsach into Scottish music, but the harp into Irish music too in the 1950s.
 He was said to have made over 150 harps.
+He took over the shop on his father’s death, but later moved to 124 Renfrew Street, taking Philip Schreiber with him.
 He died in 1963.